Al-Husayn (missile): Development

-The missile fuel was common to every tactical missile of the Cold War: a mix of kerosene, ignited by a nitric acid oxidizer, called IRFNA.
+The missile fuel was common to every tactical missile of the Cold War, namely, a mix of kerosene, ignited by a nitric acid oxidizer, called IRFNA.
 Each missile loaded 4,500 kg of liquid propellant, composed by a 22% of kerosene and 78% of IRFNA.

 The Iraqis also extended the launch rail of 11 Soviet-produced MAZ-543 artillery trucks to fit them for the longer local-built missiles.
-The unit responsible for the maintenance and operation of the new missiles was initially the 224 Brigade, already established since 1976 to deal with the R-17 Scuds imported from the Soviet Union in 1972.
+The unit responsible for the maintenance and operation of the new missiles was initially the 224 Brigade, established since 1976 to deal with the R-17s imported from the Soviet Union in 1972.

 By 1989, a second army brigade was formed, the 223, equipped with four locally developed trailer launchers, known as the Al-Nida, which included azimuth identification systems (AzID) for targeting.
-There were also a second indigenous launcher, the Al-Waleed, but it apparently never became operational.
+There was also a second indigenous launcher, the Al-Waleed, but it apparently never became operational.

 Some concrete silos were built west of Ar Rutba, near the border with Jordan.
 They were destroyed by precision bombings carried out by USAF F-15s during the first hours of Operation Desert Storm.

 Operational history

 Iran–Iraq War (1980–1988)

-Up to 200 missiles were launched against Iran between 1987 and 1988, killing some 2,000 people.
+Up to 200 missiles were launched against Iran in 1987 and 1988, killing some 2,000 people.
 Tehran, Qom and Isfahan became the usual targets.
 Their poor accuracy, while mostly ineffective to conduct a major strategic campaign, made them basically weapons of terror, forcing thousands of refugees out of the main Iranian cities.
 This exchange of ballistic missiles became known as 'the war of the cities'.
 The campaign lasted from 29 February 1988 until April 20, when a truce was agreed by both sides.
 Iraq, which had been looking for some kind of compromise gesture from Iran, is largely viewed as the 'winner' by some sources.

-According to Iranian sources, the fuselage and warhead were prone to break into fragments while re-entering the atmosphere.
+According to Iranian sources, the fuselage and warhead were prone to breaking into fragments while re-entering the atmosphere.
 This phenomenon later was an advantage as a counter-measure against the Patriot missile during the 1991 Persian Gulf War.

 Persian Gulf War (1991)

-Eighty-eight of these modified Scuds were fired at Saudi Arabia (46) and Israel (42) during January and February 1991.
+Eighty-eight of these modified R-17s were fired at Saudi Arabia (46) and Israel (42) during January and February 1991.